 The change in your hormone balances after pregnancy can affect the mood of the mother.
 Add to it the emotional strain of having their baby injured during birth, and she may quickly slip into a depression.

-Speak With A New Jersey Birth Injury Attorney Today
+Speak With A New Jersey Birth Injury Lawyer Today

 Birth injuries are a very complex issue that needs to be managed by an attorney with direct knowledge of these types of cases.
 Your attorney needs to understand how severe a birth injury can be to the child and their family.

 They need to understand the recovery diagnosis and what it means for the life of the child and their family

 They need to be filled with compassion, so they can assist an emotionally distraught family.

 Adam Rosengard is that compassionate and knowledgable New Jersey birth injury lawyer!